whateverSpace/shapeways-frontend/README.md

 ## Controls

 Once the models have loaded, press space to start the musical accompaniment.
 Press space to toggle between playing and paused music.
 Everything else can be controlled without touching your computer, using your webcam.
+For best results, stand 3-6 feet from webcam in a well-lit room.
 ![1](https://user-images.githubusercontent.com/563233/92160843-84873000-ede4-11ea-981d-da6d8e8f81f3.png)